eBay in Australia Launches eBay Plus – An Amazon Prime Like Service

-eBay Australia have announced they are launching eBay Plus the country, making Australia the second country in which they offer this Amazon Prime style membership program.
+eBay Australia has announced they are launching eBay Plus in the country, making Australia the second country in which they offer this Amazon Prime style membership program.

 eBay Plus is a membership program aimed at helping buyers get the most out of shopping on eBay, with exclusive benefits on Australia’s biggest range of products.

 Members get free delivery and free returns on all eBay Plus listings, as well as double flybuys points, exclusive deals and premium customer service.

 The marketplace is offering the service with a 30-day trial period and an introductory price of $29 (AUD) for the first year, $49 (AUD) thereafter.

 Most sellers will see this as a preemptive strike against Amazon Prime in Australia which has been rumored to become available sometime this year.

 Of course, eBay’s spin is slightly different, but the company makes a valid point as the Australian market has a lot of room to grow.

 “eCcommerce is underpenetrated in Australia: only about eight percent of retail dollars is spent online in Australia, which is about half what is spent in more advanced markets like Korea and the UK.”Senior Director, Product & Shipping at eBay told AAP (Associated Press Australia)